Sir John Ritblat Family Foundation Professor of Mindfulness and Psychological Science

 Another research focus is cognitive-behavioural therapy, with a particular emphasis on collaborative case conceptualization, the crucible where “science and art/practice” come together.
 My work explores how therapists develop and share conceptualizations to enhance the effectiveness of therapy.
 I co-authored Collaborative Case Conceptualization: Working Effectively with Clients in Cognitive-behavioral Therapy, with Christine Padesky and Rob Dudley (2009).
 This book was described by Aaron T. Beck as “setting a gold standard for how to develop individualized case conceptualizations with our clients.”

 Science is not only about developing new knowledge but also about using that knowledge in ways that are beneficial; taking responsibility for communicating science in balanced and effective ways.
 I regularly give keynotes and workshops on MBCT and compassion for a range of organisations.
 These have included national associations (e.g., Australia, Netherlands, New Zealand, Norway, Sweden, United States), public and third sector organisations (UK National Health Service, schools), as well as policy and governmental groups (e.g. Cumberland Lodge, UK All Party Parliamentary Groups).
 My work has been covered in numerous media outlets including CBS, Maccleans, New Statesman, Le Monde, der Zeit, the Telegraph, the Guardian, the BBC and many others.
 I have authored blogs for the Oxford Mindfulness Centre, NIHR Dissemination Centre and the Huffington Post.
-I am privileged to work with a range of groups who are skilled in public engagement, including the National Mental Elf, Present Moment podcasts, Voices from Oxford, Catalyst and It Gets Brighter.
+I am privileged to work with a range of groups who are skilled in public engagement, including the National Mental Elf, Present Moment podcasts, Voices from Oxford, Catalyst It Gets Brighter and science programmes such as Trust Me I'm a Doctor.